Sirigayatri/erisa-challenge-Siri/README.md

 **Developer:** Siri Gayatri Chodavarapu
 **Email:** sirigayatri16@gmail.com

+## License
-This project was developed as part of the ERISA Recovery Dev Challenge to demonstrate skills in Django web development, database management, and interactive data visualization.
+This project is licensed for **demonstration purposes only** as part of the ERISA Recovery Dev Challenge.

 =======
-# erisa-challenge-Siri
-Erisa Recovery Dev Challenge
->>>>>>> 049803b7ea54f69b50d0438096b620d89caaccfc